 Monitor the server

-As part of our Acquia Cloud hosting, we offer access to New Relic, a monitoring service for dedicated hardware that can help you diagnose website problems.
-These service can also alert you when your website is experiencing problems.
+New Relic is a monitoring service can help you diagnose website problems.
+Acquia Cloud provides configurations for the New Relic application, an Application Performance Monitoring (APM) tool that you can use with your site.
+These services can also alert you when your website is experiencing problems.
 Find out how to enable New Relic services.